Kristi Pinderi

-Kristi Pinderi is an Albanian activist advocating for LGBT community rights and a freelance journalist resident in Canada.
+Kristi Pinderi is an Albanian activist advocating for the LGBT community rights, a former journalist and a social worker resident in Canada.
 He is the founder of the Pro-LGBT organization in Albania.

 Political activism

 Kristi Pinderi, known in Albania as an LGBT rights activist, has fled Albania, and lives in Canada.
 He came out to his family at the age of 27.

-In March 2012, he established Pro-LGBT, an organisation that works mainly to raise awareness about LGBT topics.
+In March 2012, he established Pro-LGBT, an organisation that works mainly to raise awareness about LGBTQ topics.
 In May of that year, along with 8 other activists he pedaled at the Dëshmorët e Kombit Boulevard in Tirana in what was called the first pride event in Albania.

-During the parliamentary elections of 2013, Pinderi, together with activist Xheni Karaj, developed for the first time a series of consultations with key political parties to include LGBT rights reference in their programs.
+During the parliamentary elections of 2013, Pinderi, together with activist Xheni Karaj, developed for the first time a series of consultations with key political parties to include LGBTQ rights reference in their programs.
 In the framework of that initiative, Pinderi and Karaj had the opportunity to meet with former Prime Minister Sali Berisha and with his challenger Socialist Party leader Edi Rama.
 As a result of these lobbying efforts, Albania adopted in 2016 a National Action Plan for LGBTI people, a plan that was welcomed by the former Albanian Ombudsman Igli Totozani.
-In December 2014, Pinderi was a co-founder of the STREHA, a residential shelter assisting homeless LGBT youth, the first such center throughout South East Europe, supported by USAID, the British Embassy in Tirana and the British organization Albert Kennedy Trust.
+In December 2014, Pinderi was a co-founder of the STREHA, a residential shelter assisting homeless LGBTQ youth, the first such center throughout South East Europe, supported by USAID, the British Embassy in Tirana and the British organization Albert Kennedy Trust.

 In May 2015, along with Karaj, he produced a long-featured documentary entitled SkaNdal, directed by Elton Baxhaku and Eriona Camit.
-The documentary was about the history of the LGBT movement and it featured at several international film festivals, such as at the Sarajevo Film Festival, at DokuFest in Prizren, etc.
+The documentary was about the history of the LGBTQ movement and it featured at several international film festivals, such as at the Sarajevo Film Festival, at DokuFest in Prizren, etc.